Simon-N-Thornton/Roth-Touchline/README.md

 ### How does the Roth Application find the Controller?
-The Roth IoS/Android application does not request the IP address of the controller, so how does it find it?
+The Roth IoS/Android application does not request the IP address of the master controller, so how does it find it?

-Step 1: The client app sends a UDP broadcast (255.255.255.255) to port 5000 (upnp) contained the payload "SEARCH R*\r\n":
+Step 1: The client app sends a UDP unicast broadcast (255.255.255.255) to port 5000 (upnp) contained the payload "SEARCH R*\r\n":
 ```
 0000  ff ff ff ff ff ff 28 8f f6 65 d4 cd 08 00 45 00   ......(..e....E.
 0010  00 28 ca 53 00 00 40 11 ea 41 c0 a8 05 88 ff ff   .(.S..@..A......